 I found my answer in the fall of 2016, during my annual meeting with my Communication Studies advisor, Dr. Miller-Day.
 Toward the conclusion of our meeting, I mentioned that I had started to write a script.
 Dr. Miller-Day asked to see it.
 I showed her.
 She didn’t tell me I was out of my mind, or out of my league (although I certainly felt that I was).
 Instead, she offered me the chance to complete the script for credit, as an Independent Study.
-For my COM major.
 Thankfully, my jaw did not literally hit the floor.
 I was nevertheless astounded.
 A goal I’d thought unreachable had suddenly opened up to me, through the exact same major that I believed was preventing me from pursuing it.
 Over the course of the fall semester, under Dr. Miller-Day’s guidance and with the help of an informative book titled, “The Art and Craft of Playwriting,” I wrote a full-length play, also titled Lost and Found, based off of my short story.

 My previous Communication Studies’ classes proved incredibly useful throughout the writing process.
 In fact, I turned to Uncertainty Reduction Theory, which I learned in Communication Theory with Dr. Dorros.
 This theory set the foundation and drive of the play (Berger & Calabrese, 1975).
 For instance, as uncertainty remains prevalent within the characters’ interactions, they must all engage in uncertainty reduction strategies.
 To add further, as the vast majority of my Communication Studies classes were focused on examining interpersonal relationships, I was able to apply my studies towards Lost and Found, as the play explores the interpersonal relationships of eight protagonists over the course of two acts.